-This 25 hour per week limit is for all active Student Help appointments for each student employee including student appointments at UW campuses other than Parkside.
-There is one exception: Please note the Student Assistant employment type is not impacted by these requirements as they are typically paid monthly and do not record hours worked.
-Student Assistant's typically help teach a class.
-Otherwise, UW Parkside will occasionally use a Graduate Assistant.
+This 25 hour per week limit is for all active Student Help appointments for each student employee including student appointments at UW campuses other than UW-Parkside.
+UW-Parkside will occasionally use a Graduate Assistant to teach a class.

 Because students may work more than one Student Help appointment at any given time, the supervisor and the student should be careful to consider the scheduled hours across all of the student's appointments.